jpvanoosten/signals/README.md

 In this example, a `shared_ptr` instance of the `Calculator` class is created inside the scope block and connected to the signal.
 When the signal is invoked inside the scope block, it returns the value 2.

 The signal is invoked again outside of the scope block but in this case the `shared_ptr` instance goes out of scope and is destroyed.
-This causes the slot to become disconnected and the result of invoking the signal is a disengaged optional value.
+This causes the slots to become disconnected and the result of invoking the signal is a disengaged optional value.

 The result of executing this example is: